cdapio/cdap/cdap-docs/faqs/source/cdap.rst

 I've followed the install instructions, yet CDAP does not start and fails verification.
 What next?
 --------------------------------------------------------------------------------------------------
 If you have followed :ref:`the installation instructions <installation-index>`, and CDAP either did not pass the :ref:`verification step <admin-manual-verification>` or did not startup, check:

-- Look in the CDAP logs for error messages (located either in ``/var/log/cdap`` for Distributed CDAP or ``$CDAP_HOME/logs`` for Standalone CDAP)
+- Look in the CDAP logs for error messages (located either in ``/var/log/cdap`` for Distributed CDAP or ``$CDAP_HOME/logs`` for CDAP Local Sandbox)
 - If you see an error such as::

-    ERROR [main:c.c.c.StandaloneMain@268] - Failed to start Standalone CDAP java.lang.NoSuchMethodError:
+    ERROR [main:c.c.c.StandaloneMain@268] - Failed to start CDAP Local Sandbox java.lang.NoSuchMethodError:
     co.cask.cdap.UserInterfaceService.getServiceName()Ljava/lang/String

-  then you have downloaded the standalone version of CDAP, which is not intended to be run on Hadoop clusters.
+  then you have downloaded the CDAP Local Sandbox version of CDAP, which is not intended to be run on Hadoop clusters.
 Download the appropriate distributed packages (RPM or Debian version) from http://cask.co/downloads.

 - Check permissions of directories:

   - The :ref:`CDAP HDFS User <packages-configuration-options>` (by default, ``yarn``) owns the HDFS directory (by default,  ``/cdap``).
   - The :ref:`Kafka Log directory <packages-configuration-options>` (by default, ``/data/cdap/kafka-logs``),
     must be writable by the CDAP UNIX user.
   - The :ref:`temp directories <packages-configuration-tmp-files>` utilized by CDAP must be writable by the CDAP UNIX user.